New CardName benefits

 The big change here is the increase on travel purchases made through the Chase Ultimate Rewards portal.
 Instead of the standard 3X points earned on all travel purchases, now cardholders have the opportunity to boost the rewards-earning potential by booking travel directly through Chase.
 If you regularly book your travel through Chase, this perk is beneficial, but for those who like the flexibility of being able to book travel elsewhere, these new benefits could be limiting.

 In addition to earning more points, later this year Reserve cardholders will have access to “Reserved by Sapphire,” which features exclusive opportunities to book reservations at sought-after restaurants across the country.

 Furthermore, Chase is expected to soon unveil new Chase Sapphire Lounge™ by The Club locations at New York LaGuardia Airport, Boston Logan International Airport, and Hong Kong International airport.
 Reserve cardholders will have access to these new lounges, in addition to Priority Pass Select lounge access, which is an existing Reserve cardholder perk.

 Are the new Sapphire updates worth it?

 If you’re already an existing Sapphire cardholder, these are exciting changes.
 And if you’ve been considering applying for the CardName, now is a great time to apply.
-The welcome bonus is the largest we’ve ever seen it, and the new reward categories make it a good everyday card in addition to being a great travel card.
+The welcome bonus is quite good, and the new reward categories make it a good everyday card in addition to being a great travel card.

 The changes to the CardName card are nice if you regularly book travel through Chase, but otherwise, the annual fee charged by the card is hard to offset if you aren’t regularly traveling.
 It’s still a top choice of ours for premium travel credit cards, but for those seeking more than just travel rewards, the CardName updates are more exciting.